StefanoMartin/FinnhubRB/README.md

 FinnhubRB [![Gem Version](https://badge.fury.io/rb/finnhubrb.svg)](https://badge.fury.io/rb/finnhubrb)
 =========================================================

+# :loudspeaker: Caution

+04-05-2020 - This library was created for fun.
+However I was informed that that Finnhub.io is currently under investigation for fraudulent actions.
+To avoid any problematic this repo will be archived.

 [Finnhub](https://finnhub.io/) is an API for retrieving Stock market data in JSON or CSV format.
 FinnhubRB is a wrapper Gem to use Finnhub with Ruby.
 FinnhubRB is based